noseka1/toolbox-container/README.md

 $ podman push toolbox-container:basic quay.io/noseka1/toolbox-container:basic
 ```

-## Using Toolbox Container for development on Windows
+## Using Toolbox Container for development

+### Starting Toolbox Container on Windows

 You may encounter situations where you were handed over a corporate machine that runs Windows.
 Also, you were given rather restricted permissions for what you can run on this machine.
 If the Windows machine allows you to run Docker, you can use Toolbox Container to spin up a development environment.